-Aside from this commitment, much has changed at Loyola over the years.
-The center grew to become an integral part of the Loyola Health System, a sprawling medical network that now includes two campuses and more than 30 primary and specialty care centers throughout Cook, DuPage and Will counties.
+Founded in 1969, the Loyola Medical Center has grown into an integral part of the Loyola Health System, a sprawling medical network that now includes two campuses and more than 30 primary and specialty care centers throughout Cook, DuPage and Will counties.

-With 569 beds, Loyola University Medical Center is the hub of Loyolas 61-acre main campus in Maywood, Ill.
-The main campus also features the Cardinal Bernadin Cancer Center, the Stritch School of Medicine and the Loyola Outpatient Center.
+The Loyola University Medical Center is the hub of Loyola’s 61-acre main campus in Maywood, Illinois.
+The campus also features the Cardinal Bernadin Cancer Center, the Stritch School of Medicine and the Loyola Outpatient Center.

-Doctors at Loyolas Thoracic and Lung Oncology Program are equipped with the latest tools for fighting mesothelioma and asbestos-related lung cancer, including 3-D video-assisted thoracoscopic surgery (VATS).
+Doctors at Loyola’s thoracic and lung oncology program are equipped with the latest tools for fighting mesothelioma and asbestos-related lung cancer, including 3-D video-assisted thoracoscopic surgery (VATS).